shoumodip/ido.nvim/README.md

     Find files: d[o] {documents | downloads}

-Here `[o]` is the prefix being suggested as the substring `do` is present at the beginning of the all the available matches.
+Here `[o]` is the prefix being suggested as the substring `do` is present at the beginning of all the available matches.

     >>> mus[music]